 Like so many other religious sights all over China, Guangzhou’s Huaisheng Mosque was built many times over before it finally stood resolute.
 Also known as the Lighthouse Mosque and the Great Mosque of Canton, this religious destination is the eighth oldest Islamic site in the world and is one of the most well-known sites in southeastern Asia.
 Old Chinese manuscripts reveal that Sa’d ibn Abi Waqqas, a trusted companion of the Islamic prophet, built the first mosque in 627 AD on what may have been his first Muslim mission to China.
-The mosque survived the Tang and possible early years of the Song Dynasty before being rebuilt once in 1350 and then again in 1695.
+The mosque survived the Tang and, possibly, the beginning of the Song Dynasties before being reconstructed in 1350 and in 1695.
 Today, visitors can take an easy walk through Guangzhou to get to the mosque.
 Many can identify the 118-foot, minimalistic minaret as they walk in its direction.

 Nanjing Confucius Temple

 While the most renowned Confucius temples are located in Beijing and in Qufu, the Nanjing Confucius Temple also boasts a deep history that should be explored.
 This temple was first constructed during the Song Dynasty in 1034 before repeatedly suffering massive destruction, including its most recent devastation in a fire caused by Japanese insurgents in 1937.

 The most modern version of the temple embodies architectural styles from the Ming and Qing Dynasties and now features a China Imperial Examination Museum and Xue Gong, otherwise known as the Imperial Academy.
 The entire complex honoring China’s most prolific philosopher is infused with nature, as it sits alongside the Qin Huai River.
 Most travelers revel in the temple’s 120-yard long screen wall while touring the area.
 Besides the temple, museum and the academy are the must-see Dacheng Hall.
 Inside, religious groups will find China’s largest figure of Confucius and a marvelous collection of 38 brightly colored panels of jade, silver and gold.
 Altogether they depict Confucius’ life and are coupled with white marble statues of his eight disciples.